ugermann/marian-docker/README.md

 This is the most convenient way to create a Docker image for a specific model.

 1. Put all necessary files into a directory:
    - the binarized model file(s).
-Binaries with `marian-conv` from the Marian distribution.
+Binarize with `marian-conv` from the Marian distribution.
    - the vocabulary file(s)
    - the Dockerfile from `marian-mt-service` in this repository
    - the decoder.yml file.
 You'll have to create this.
 Here's an example: